zchee/neovim-wiki/Development-tips.md

 ### Backtrace (Linux)

 Core dumps are [disabled  by default on Ubuntu](http://stackoverflow.com/a/18368068/152142), CentOS and others.

-To enable core dumping:
+To enable core dumps:

     ulimit -c unlimited

-If you then provoke a segfault it will "dump core".
-To get the backtrace:
+On systemd-based systems getting a backtrace is as easy as:

+    coredumpctl -1 gdb

+It's an optional tool, so you may need to install it:

+    sudo apt install systemd-coredump

+The **full backtrace** is most useful, send us the `bt.txt` file:

-    coredumpctl -1 debug
+    2>&1 coredumpctl -1 gdb | tee -a bt.txt
     thread apply all bt full

 **On older systems** a `core` file will appear in the current directory.
 To get a backtrace from the `core` file: